 FFS: The setting for SRS

+V.S.

+Proposal 1.1B: (still formulated, compromise between AltB and AltC from Ericsson)

 Proposal 1.2: On path-loss measurement for Rel.17 unified TCI framework, a PL-RS (configured for path-loss calculation) is included in UL TCI state or (if applicable) joint TCI state or associated with UL TCI state or (if applicable) joint TCI state.